 |Geo-restore from geo-replicated backups||Not supported||ERT < 12 h

 Deleted servers cannot be restored.
 If you delete the server, all databases that belong to the server are also deleted and cannot be recovered.
 Use Azure resource lock to help prevent accidental deletion of your server.

 Recover a server after a user or application error

 You can use the service’s backups to recover a server from various disruptive events.
 A user may accidentally delete some data, inadvertently drop an important table, or even drop an entire database.
 An application might accidentally overwrite good data with bad data due to an application defect, and so on.

 You can perform a point-in-time-restore to create a copy of your server to a known good point in time.
 This point in time must be within the backup retention period you have configured for your server.
 After the data is restored to the new server, you can either replace the original server with the newly restored server or copy the needed data from the restored server into the original server.

-Recover from an Azure regional data center outage
+Recover from an Azure data center outage

 Although rare, an Azure data center can have an outage.
 When an outage occurs, it causes a business disruption that might only last a few minutes, but could last for hours.

 One option is to wait for your server to come back online when the data center outage is over.
 This works for applications that can afford to have the server offline for some period of time, for example a development environment.
-When data center has an outage, you do not know how long the outage might last, so this option only works if you don't need your server for a while.
+When a data center has an outage, you do not know how long the outage might last, so this option only works if you don't need your server for a while.

 Geo-restore is only possible if you provisioned the server with geo-redundant backup storage.
-If you wish to switch from locally redundant to geo-redundant backups for an existing server, you must take a dump using pg_dump of your existing server and restore it to a newly created configured with geo-redundant backups.
+If you wish to switch from locally redundant to geo-redundant backups for an existing server, you must take a dump using pg_dump of your existing server and restore it to a newly created server configured with geo-redundant backups.